 A series of mathematical functions, known as the kernel, is used by SVM algorithms.
 The kernel function takes data as input and translates it into the appropriate form.
 Different SVM algorithms use various kernel function types.
-The adopted version, OCSVM, uses the Radial Basis Function (RBF) kernel [37].
+The adopted version, OCSVM, uses the Radial Basis Function (RBF) kernel [40].

-B. Evaluation Metrics: Precision, Recall, F1 score
+5.2.
+Evaluation metrics: precision, recall, F1 score

-This paper employs three well-known metrics for pattern recognition/classification to evaluate the machine learning models: Precision, Recall and F1 score [38].
+This paper employs three well-known metrics for pattern recognition/classification to evaluate the machine learning models: Precision, Recall and F1 score [41].
 Precision is the fraction of relevance among the retrieved instances, while Recall is the fraction of the total amount of relevant instances.
 All these metrics would signify better results as they approach the value of 1.

 In the context of this paper, there are two kinds of data: annotated and not annotated - data with an anomaly and without it.
 The employed models should recognize if the data are an anomaly or not.
 Suppose we have a given dataset with ten anomalies and the remaining data are not an anomaly.
 A given ML model identifies eight data points as anomalies, of which five are anomalies (true positive) while the rest are not (false positives).
 The ML model's precision is 5/8, while the Recall is 5/10.
 In this example, precision means how valid the results are, while Recall shows how complete the results are.
+Therefore, in our study Recall is more important since high values refer to early detection of anomalies rather than precision referring to the detection of anomaly at the same time point as anomaly is annotated.